tiptonspiderj/Passman/README.md

 ## Description

 This project was made using the Eclipse IDE along with the e(fx)clipse plugin.
 I also used Scenebuilder to create the *.fxml files in the project.
 The application uses AES encryption to secure your information.
-I left the choice upto the user when to encryp/decrypt info and where to load and save the information on your computer.
-There are still a few logic things I need to fix to prevent user error.
+I left the choice up to the user when to encrypt/decrypt info and where to load and save the information on your computer.
+There are still a few logical things I need to fix to prevent user error.
 Those will be finished shortly.

 ## Getting Started